 A home’s market value is largely influenced by its location.
 For that reason, you’ll often find that a relatively modest-sized apartment or condo in a popular big city neighborhood is far pricier than a single-family home in the suburbs.
 If your home is located on a relatively inexpensive plot of land, you may find that its replacement cost is higher than its market value.

-Most major insurance companies today will calculate your home’s replacement cost on your behalf, and this amount will be either lower or higher than your market value.
+Most major insurance companies today will estimate your home’s replacement cost on your behalf.
+This amount will be either lower or higher than your market value.
 Both of these instances are common.

-But to be on the safe side, you may want to consider retrieving your own replacement cost estimate from a licensed appraiser who specializes in rebuild cost appraisals .
+But to be on the safe side, you may want to consider getting your own replacement cost estimate from a licensed appraiser who specializes in rebuild cost appraisals.
 Remember, you’re not looking for a market value appraisal — you want one that is only concerned with how much it would cost to rebuild the physical structure of your home and surrounding structures.